cisco-intersight/terraform-provider-intersight/website/docs/d/memory_persistent_memory_unit.html.markdown

 * `oper_power_state`:(string)"This represents the operational power state of the memory unit on a server."
 * `oper_state`:(string)"This represents the operational state of the memory unit on a server."
 * `operability`:(string)"This represents the operability of the memory unit on a server."
-* `persistent_memory_capacity`:(string)"Persistent Memory capacity in GB of the Persistent Memory Module on a server."
+* `persistent_memory_capacity`:(string)"Persistent Memory capacity in GiB of the Persistent Memory Module on a server."
 * `presence`:(string)"This represents the presence state of the memory unit on a server."
-* `reserved_capacity`:(string)"Reserved capacity in GB of the Persistent Memory Module on a server."
+* `reserved_capacity`:(string)"Reserved capacity in GiB of the Persistent Memory Module on a server."
 * `revision`:(string)
 * `rn`:(string)"The Relative Name uniquely identifies an object within a given context."
 * `security_status`:(string)"Security status of the Persistent Memory Module on a server."